tiandabao/KnobGarageBandStyle/README.md

 > Note :

 - The tutorial is a great start to know the Math and all the tricks.
 However the Knob I have pushed to the repo is more restrictive.
-The project in above link has a know which continuously spins.
+The project in above link has a knob which continuously spins.
 But I wanted some which goes from MIN to MAX.
 Please feel free to change this interaction style if you want.